 Arturo González Admitted to American College of Trial Lawyers

-“[I]ncredibly impressive on his feet, great storyteller to the judge and jury, highly experienced,” and a “great leader.”
+“One of the finest trial lawyers in the U.S.” “[I]ncredibly impressive on his feet, great storyteller to the judge and jury, highly experienced,” and a “great leader.”
 (Legal 500 US)

 A “dynamic individual” and “great advocate who quickly establishes a rapport with judges and juries.”
 (Chambers USA)

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.